checkCircle

 • Gas fees/transaction fees: Gas fees and transaction fees related to acquiring cryptocurrency can be added to your cost base.
 This can reduce your capital gain in a disposal event.

-• Deduct the cost of tax prep: Any costs you incur for accountants and tax software like CoinLedger can be deducted as ‘expenses you incur in managing your own tax affairs’.
+• Deduct the cost of tax prep: Any costs you incur for accountants and crypto tax software like CoinLedger can be deducted as ‘expenses you incur in managing your own tax affairs’.

 Am I a trader or an investor?